adilmas13/poop-it/README.md

 ![alt tag](https://firebasestorage.googleapis.com/v0/b/poop-it-1a51d.appspot.com/o/assets%2Fbanner.jpg?alt=media)
 ### TIME TO POOP IT ALL OUT !!!
-Do you have random things to write with nothing else then simple text, the look no further, Poop It is the App for you.
+Do you have random things to write with nothing else then simple text, then look no further, Poop It is the App for you.

-### Poop it is a simple, light and super fast note making app that stores them locally with no login required.
+### Poop it is a simple, light and super fast note making app that stores them locally without login.
 Store multiple notes and edit them whenever required.

 ### Features